Sweet Water (band): Reunion, Clear the Tarmac, Dance Floor Kills, and Firebird (2007–2018)

 2007 saw their return to the stage and various rock websites reported an album in the works.
 In 2009, the band released Clear the Tarmac on Golden City Records, the label run by guitarist Credo.
-Clear the Tarmac sold well and represented what most fans and critics considered to be a return to form.
-A video for its single "Rock Steady" garnered national airplay.
+"Rock Steady" was released as the album's lead single, and its video garnered national airplay.
 Notable Seattle drummer Chris Friel (previously a member of Goodness and The Rockfords) replaced Uhlir in 2009.

 2012 and 2013 saw more creative output from the band, with the 2012 release of a single entitled "Hey Living" with the b-side "Get High Clover".
 A music video was created for "Get High Clover".
 The five-song Dance Floor Kills EP followed in April 2013.
 Both releases were on the dual Fin Records/Golden City Records imprint, with Fin handling physical product and Golden City handling digital.

 In November 2015, Sweet Water returned to the stage with a one-off performance at Seattle's Benaroya Hall.
 The show was the band's first performance with a full orchestra, and was notable for the unique on-stage collaboration with Seattle singer Shawn Smith.
 Summer of 2018 saw the release of the "Galer Street" single (with a supporting video) and two sold-out shows at the Paramount Theatre in Seattle with Green Apple Quick Step and Candlebox.
 In November, the band released the five-song Firebird EP on Golden City.
 They played several west coast shows in support of the release of Firebird.